 What are Alfalfa Sprouts?

-Alfalfa sprouts are the immature seedlings of the alfalfa plant, which bears the scientific name Medicago sativa.While the plant itself is rarely used as a culinary element, due to the bitterness of the leaves, the young seedlings have a more mild flavor and are packed with beneficial nutrients, minerals and antioxidants.
-Native to Central Asia and areas of the Middle East, this plant is popularly cultivated for use in livestock feeding but the value of the seeds has become more widely recognized.
-Alfalfa sprouts are typically no more than an inch or two, and can easily be added into salads, onto sandwiches, and as a topping for certain savory dishes.
-In Asian cultures, alfalfa sprouts remain popular in local cuisines.
+Alfalfa sprouts are immature seedlings of the alfalfa plant, which bears the scientific name Medicago sativa.While the plant itself is rarely used as a culinary element, due to the bitterness of the leaves, the young seedlings have a milder flavor and are packed with beneficial nutrients, minerals and antioxidants.
+Native to Central Asia and areas of the Middle East, the Arabs honored its strengthening qualities by naming it al-fal-fa, which means “father of all foods.”

 Alfalfa Sprouts Nutrition Facts

-Alfalfa sprouts are a rich source of numerous minerals, such as copper, manganese, phosphorus, in addition to vitamin C and numerous B vitamins, such as thiamin, riboflavin and pantothenic acid.
-You can also get a healthy dose of fiber, at nearly 2 grams per 100 grams of sprouts.
-There is also a notable amount of protein in these nutrient-dense sprouts, offering nearly 8% of your daily intake in every 100 grams.
-Impressively, the same size serving of alfalfa sprouts delivers nearly 40% of your daily recommended intake of vitamin K, but only 23 calories, and a low glycemic index rating.
+Alfalfa sprouts are a potentially rich source of numerous minerals, such as phosphorus, potassium, calcium, iron, magnesium, copper, manganese, in addition to vitamin C, vitamin A and numerous B vitamins, such as folate, thiamin, riboflavin and pantothenic acid.
+Impressively, one cup of serving (33g) of alfalfa sprouts delivers nearly 13% of your daily recommended intake of vitamin K, but only 7.6 calories, and a low glycemic index rating.

 Health Benefits of Alfalfa Sprouts

 The most notable effects of alfalfa sprouts include the following: